Ware, Hertfordshire: Governance

-Historically, the parish of Ware was included in the hundred of Braughing.
+Administrative history

+Ware was an ancient parish in the Braughing Hundred of Hertfordshire.
+As well as the town itself, the parish also included adjoining rural areas, particularly to the north-east of the town around Wareside.
 Prior to the 16th century Ware was sometimes called a borough, but it never had a borough charter from the monarch nor sent members to Parliament.

-The town was given improvement commissioners in 1811 to pave and light the streets.
-In 1835 Ware became the centre of a poor law union, and the Ware Union Workhouse was built in 1839–1840 on Collett Road (then called Musley Lane).
+The town was given improvement commissioners in 1811, with responsibilities to pave and light the streets.
+In 1835, Ware became the centre of a poor law union, a group of parishes which collectively administered their responsibilities under the poor laws.
+The Ware Union Workhouse was completed in 1840 on Collett Road (then called Musley Lane) to serve the union.

-The town was made a local board district on 1 August 1849.
-The local board replaced the improvement commissioners and had more extensive powers, particularly regarding sewerage and water supply.
-The local board of health district covered the built-up part of the parish of Ware plus an area known as Amwell End, a southern suburb of the town which was in the neighbouring parish of Great Amwell.
-After elections, the Ware Local Board held its first meeting on 1 September 1849 at the boardroom of the Ware Union Workhouse, when William Parker was appointed the first chairman of the board.
+The town was made a local board district in 1849, administered by an elected local board.
+The board replaced the improvement commissioners and had more extensive powers, particularly regarding sewerage and water supply.
+The district covered the built up part of the parish of Ware plus an area known as Amwell End, a southern suburb of the town which was in the neighbouring parish of Great Amwell.

-Under the Local Government Act 1894, the Ware Local Board became Ware Urban District Council on 31 December 1894.
-The Act also directed that parishes could not straddle urban and rural districts, and so the parish of Ware was split with effect from 4 December 1894 into two parishes: Ware Urban for the part within the urban district, and Ware Rural for the part outside it.
+Such local board districts were reconstituted as urban districts under the Local Government Act 1894.
+The 1894 Act also directed that civil parishes could no longer straddle district boundaries, and so the old parish of Ware was split into two parishes: Ware Urban for the part within the urban district, and Ware Rural for the part outside it.
 Ware Rural parish was included in the Ware Rural District and was renamed Wareside in 1991.